-Free VPN services have been more popular amongst internet user just for the simple reason that they are absolutely free; meaning that no subscription payments are made to the developer of the service.
-Usually, it all depends with preferences when using the internet.
+Free VPN services have been more popular amongst internet users just for the simple reason that they are absolutely free; meaning that no subscription payments are made to the developer of the service.
+Usually, it all depends on preferences when using the internet.
 All that most internet users are after is browsing/navigating the internet anonymously and free VPN services provide exactly that.

-Even though the various free VPNs provide IP addresses that help one remain anonymous and bypass geo-restricted sites such as Spotify they are a whole lots of flaws arising from their use.
+Even though the various free VPNs provide IP addresses that help one remain anonymous and bypass geo-restricted sites such as Spotify they are a whole lot of flaws arising from their use.

 Some of the common Free VPN features include: